Safety culture: History

 The safety culture of an organization cannot be created or changed overnight; it develops over time as a result of history, work environment, the workforce, health and safety practices, and management leadership: "Organizations, like organisms, adapt".
 An organization's safety culture is ultimately reflected in the way safety is addressed in its workplaces (whether boardroom or shopfloor).
 In reality an organization's safety management system is not a set of policies and procedures on a bookshelf, but how those policies and procedures are implemented into the workplace, which will be influenced by the safety culture of the organization or workplace.
 The UK HSE notes that safety culture is not just (nor even most significantly) an issue of shopfloor worker attitudes and behaviours "Many companies talk about ‘safety culture’ when referring to the inclination of their employees to comply with rules or act safety or unsafely.
 However we find that the culture and style of management is even more significant, for example a natural, unconscious bias for production over safety, or a tendency to focussing on the short-term and being highly reactive."

-Since the 1980s there has been a large amount of research into safety culture.
-However the concept remains largely "ill defined".
+Since the 1980s, a large amount of safety culture research has left the concept largely ill-defined.
 Within the literature there are a number of varying definitions of safety culture with arguments for and against the concept.
 Two of the most prominent and most-commonly used definitions are those given above from the International Atomic Energy Agency (IAEA) and from the UK Health and Safety Commission (HSC).
 However, there are some common characteristics shared by other definitions.
 Some characteristics associated with safety culture include the incorporation of beliefs, values and attitudes.
 A critical feature of safety culture is that it is shared by a group.
+Creating such a culture in new domains can be especially challenging.